runnejus/ElevatorInterview/README.md

 # ElevatorInterview

-This code provides a simulation of the behavior of an elevator.
+Problem: Simulation of the behavior of an elevator.
+Leveraging Python or Java programming language.

     ├── src                   # Contains source code and unit tests ├── docs                  # Additional architecture documents